bryaneytor/pg_pitrery_bk/README.md

 `# systemctl stop postgresql@12-main`

-Then if there is an existing installation of postgresql in the machine we are going to restore our database cluster we should delete the contents of the main folder `/var/lib/postgresql/12/main` we can do that using the following command
+If there is an existing installation of postgresql in the machine that we are going to restore our database cluster, then we should delete the contents of the main folder `/var/lib/postgresql/12/main` we can do that using the following command

 `rm -r /var/lib/postgresql/12/main/*`

 **Be aware that using `rm` can be dangerous if you are not paying attention to what you are deleting**

-normaly after this you would restore the backup by adding a `recovery.signal` file and extracting a tar file with the base backup, but in this case we will use pitrery to do that for us.
+normaly after this you would restore the backup by adding a `recovery.signal` or `recovery.conf` file and extracting a tar file with the base backup, but in this case we will let pitrery do that for us.

 using the postgres user execute the following command

 `pitrery restore -d 'YYYY-MM-DD HH:MM:SS'` adding the date point-in-time where we want to restore our database

-Then we check first if the `recovery.signal` is correctly configured, in any case you can add the instructions manually in case it is not configured.
+Then we check first if the `recovery.signal` or `recovery.conf` is correctly configured, in any case you can add the instructions manually in case it is not configured.

-The start the postgresql server and check the logs for prompt
+Then start the postgresql server and check the logs for prompt

 `systemctl start postgresql@12-main && tail -f /var/log/postgresql/postgresql.log`

 And that should be it

+TODO:
-TODO: Add more detail into each instruction
+- Add more detail into each instruction
+- Expand on other posible utilities of pitrery